ALex-Svensson1/Research-Uppgift1/README.md

 ### **Something more I've learned about Github and Markdown:**

 **Markdown:** I've learned about how to use diffrent headers and how to change the text to italic and bold.
 I've also learned how to change the color of a text.
-<span style="color:yellow">Here is an example of different colored text</span>.
 I also learned how to make a table.

 |Here|is|an|example|of|a|table|
 |----|--|--|-------|--|-|-----|